Kanyakumari Government Medical College: Hospital

 The multi-speciality government hospital is open to public 24 hours throughout the year.
 Serves as the tertiary care centre for the district.
-The hospital has several blocks dedicated to patients.
-The Out-Patient block is spacious and has high footfall every day.
+The hospital has several blocks.
+The Out-Patient block has high footfall every day.
 A Heritage Block dedicated for Super speciality OPD is located behind the central park.
 There are two major In-Patient Blocks located behind the OPD.
 The main block has wards dedicated to gynaecology and obstetrics, paediatrics, orthopaedics, ENT, cancer and has two operation theatres along with the 24-hour laboratory.
 The CT and MRI scan facilities are available in the basement.

 The Additional Block has the medical and surgical wards their intensive care units.
 It also houses the Radiology and Anaesthesia departments.
 The block has three operation theatres with the latest instruments.
 The X-Ray, USG, ECHO, Bronchoscopy, EEG diagnostic facilities are available in the ground floor.

 The hospital has a dedicated block for Ophthalmology with its own operating theatre.
 Separate blocks for casualty and emergency wards, Thoracic medicine ward, Dermatology, Psychiatry, Septic, Gastroenterology, Isolation, ART centre, RNTCP centre, Blood Bank, are present inside the vast campus.